tonyguesswho/upld/README.md

     ```
     go run ./web
     ```
-- default port is 4000
+- The default port is 4000
-- use the addr flag to set a diffiernent port
+- use the addr flag to set a different port example
 ```
 go run ./cmd/web -addr=":9000"